-Diverse human resources to support the business and promotion of DX to support the evolution of the company
+Diverse human resources to support the business and promotion of DX to support the evolution of the company the Earth of life

 Approximately 40% of our employees have diverse backgrounds, such as women, foreign nationals, and career hires.
 We also strive to create work environments that draw out the best abilities of each and every employee.
 We support the advancement of "creation" and "responsibility" while digitalizing operations with Al and IoT.